MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/user-guide-customer-service.md

    You also have an option to remove the item from the queue once you pick it up.

    When you pick an activity or a case, it gets assigned to you.
 The **Worked By** field (in the list of queue items) is also set to you if you leave the activity or case in the queue.

-> [!Note]
-> When two agents simultaneously pick cases from the queue, then the system creates two queue items instead of a single queue item.

 ### Release an item or case that you’re working on so someone else can pick it up